-There’s no doubt that if both of these deals go through before the start of the new season, either player could go on to decide where the Premier League title ends up in May.
+There’s no doubt that if Grealish makes the move to the Etihad Stadium, as Sancho has done to Old Trafford, either player could go on to decide where the Premier League title ends up in May.

 So now would be a good time to definitively find out which of Sancho and Grealish is in fact the better player.